π️ 30-Day Stoic Challenge: Free Daily Stoicism Practices for Resilience & Calm

 Day 4: Identify Your Default Complaints

-List 3 things you regularly complain about.
-For today, try living without these complaints.
-Instead, redirect your energy into a constructive action or solution.
+List three things you regularly complain about.
+For today, try living without those complaints.
+Instead of voicing them, redirect your energy toward one constructive action for each.
+Notice whether the absence of complaint changes your mental state.

 Day 6: Voluntary Discomfort